ukupat/game-of-matches/README.md

 Game of Matches
 =============

-To run this project, you must install Pygame http://www.pygame.org/download.shtml
+You have to install Pygame http://www.pygame.org/download.shtml to run this game.